pharo-project/pharo/doc/Rewrite/2-CodePattern.md

 `car isNil ifTrue: [ ^ self ].
 ```

-Now this expression can match any other expression where isNil ifTrue: [^self] is sent to any variable (or literal).
-With such a power you can find all the usages of isNil ifTrue: and replace them with ifNil.
-So what are the “wildcards” that we are using?
+Now this expression can match any other expression where `isNil ifTrue: [^self]` is sent to any variable (or literal).
+With such a power you can find all the usages of `isNil ifTrue:`.
+Using the rewrite engine you can even automatically replace them with `ifNil:`.

+The question is then to know the “wildcards” and how they work.
+The Pharo rewrite engine originally developed by John Brant and Don Robert proposes the following patterns:
+- Basic pattern: `a
+- literal patterns: `#
+- List patterns: `@
+- Statement patterns: `.
+- Block patterns: `{}

+We detail them.

 ## (`)Basic pattern nodes